x-tag/modal/README.md

 ## ___modalhide___

 When a `x-modal` element receives the `modalhide` event, it is dismissed (if it is currently visible).

+Also fired when the user presses the Escape key or clicks outside the modal box to dismiss the modal (if those methods of dismissal are enabled)

 # Create X-Tag Components